 Fun fact: it’s believed that somewhere during the course of evolution, we emerged from the ocean to become land dwellers.
 And some people have said that this is why our bodies contain the same concentration of minerals and nutrients as the sea itself.

-That means that those same minerals that are so prevalent in natural sea salt can also help balance and restore the body when we’re feeling dry, achy, or run down.
+That means those same minerals that are so prevalent in natural sea salt are the ones that can also help balance and restore the body when we’re feeling dry, achy, or run down.
 And those benefits are most noticeable in our skin.

 When your skin’s out of balance, things like dryness and irritation can be hard to get rid of.
-But adding sea salt to your beauty regimen can help boost hydration, strengthen the skin’s moisture barrier, and kick-start the cell-to-cell communication that slows down with age, making you feel, and possibly even look, younger [source].
+But volunteers in studies showed Dead Sea salt baths improved skin hydration, strengthened the skin’s moisture barrier, and reduced inflammation and roughness of the skin [source].